 What happens if the bankruptcy court doesn’t discharge my loans?

 Once you move forward with Chapter 7 or Chapter 13 bankruptcy, four possible scenarios might play out.
 You could see all of your student loans and other debts wiped away completely, your loan could be partially discharged or you could have to repay your loan under better terms, such as with a lower interest rate or monthly payment.
 You may also fail at having the terms of your loans changed at all during bankruptcy proceedings, which is a possibility you should be aware of.

 If the courts do not find your claim of undue hardship adequate to qualify for bankruptcy, you may have no choice but to carry on in an effort to repay your loans.
 Some of the options you can consider at this point include:

-- Switch your payment plan on federal loans: Note that you may be able to tweak your repayment plan and repay your student loans over up to 30 years, which could drastically lower your monthly payment.
+- Switch your payment plan on federal loans.
+Note that you may be able to tweak your repayment plan and repay your student loans over up to 30 years, which could drastically lower your monthly payment.

 - Look for other loan forgiveness programs.
-Public Service Loan Forgiveness (PSLF) is available for individuals who are willing to work in qualifying public service positions and make payments on an income-driven plan for 10 years, but there are other types of loan forgiveness plans you can explore.
+Public Service Loan Forgiveness (PSLF) is available for individuals who are willing to work in qualifying public service positions and make payments on an income-driven repayment plan for 10 years.
+There are also other types of loan forgiveness plans you can explore.

 - Ask for temporary deferment or forbearance.
 If you need temporary relief from your federal student loans, look into deferment and forbearance, both of which let you pause payments on your loans for a limited period of time.
 Just remember that interest may continue accruing during forbearance, which could make your problem worse.